HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 alt="A screenshot of an instance segmentation of nuclei in 3D mode with some incorrectly joined instances."}
-You should see the image rendered in 3D, with a clear join between the upper most light blue nuclei and its neighour.
+You should see the image rendered in 3D, with a clear join between the upper most light blue nucleus and its neighour.
 So now we understand why the instance labelling has failed, what can we do to fix it?

 ::::::::::::::::::::::::: challenge